 Let’s look at the type of waste the commercial and industrial industry creates.
 Food, paper and plastic make up the majority of items being sent to landfill (76%), while the rest is glass, cardboard, metals, and other materials.
 A study conducted by the Environment Protection Agency found that retail businesses in New South Wales could be recycling thousands more tonnes of plastic and paper each year.
 So this begs the question, where should you start?

 - Conduct a waste audit to analysis all of the waste within your workplace.
 Waste audits help identify the cost of disposal, how it can be reduced and how to gain additional revenue for your business through repurposing or recycling your waste.
 It will also help you minimise you organisation’s negative impact on the environment.
 Here’s a useful resource for conducting a waste audit at work.

 - Set up a recycling station or hub for anything that can be recycled.
 You’ll need to provide different boxes or receptacles for the different waste streams including ones for kerbside recyclables and general waste.
 We recommend you sign up to our free recycling programs and include collections for these at your hub.
 This will enable your colleagues to bring their recyclables to work where they can drop them all off in one place.
 For example, if your workplace uses coffee capsules, we offer several free programs for these items, and you can also start recycling used pens and markers through the Writing Instruments Recycling Program (sign up as a Community Collection Hub and you’ll skip the waiting list for this program).

-- If you want to recycle even more, check out our range of Zero Waste Box solutions for practically everything.
+- If you want to recycle even more, check out our range of Zero Waste Box office solutions for practically everything.
 Zero Waste Boxes are paid solutions to almost every waste you can imagine.
-Our most popular boxes include safety equipment and protective gear, breakroom separation and office supplies.
-There’s an entire section on office specific boxes so be sure to check it out.
+Our most popular boxes include the Safety Equipment and Protective Gear which accepts disposable face masks and gloves, the Break Room Separation and the Office Separation.